mnellemann/mdns-explorer/README.md

 # mDNS Explorer

-See all devices on your local network that advertises services through mDNS (multicast DNS).
+See devices on your local network that advertises services through mDNS (multicast DNS).

 ![mDNS-Explorer](doc/mDNS-Explorer.png)

 When selecting an entry from the list:
 - the service URL is copied to your clipboard
 - and you will see any properties from the selected service

+Download installers for Windows, macOS & Linux here: [https://git.data.coop/nellemann/-/packages/generic/mdns-explorer/](https://git.data.coop/nellemann/-/packages/generic/mdns-explorer/)

 ## Development